 “The only thing that transforms reading skill and critical thinking skill into general all-purpose abilities is a person’s possession of general all-purpose knowledge.” – E.D.
 Hirsch

 We choose the most challenging content across subjects to teach.
-In English, in Year 7, for instance, all pupils read Homer’s The Odyssey, Sophocles’ Antigone, Vergil’s The Aeneid, Cicero’s rhetoric, Seneca’s stoicism and Shakespeare’s Julius Caesar, including the weakest pupils.
-By age 14 in Year 9, pupils will have studied 5 Shakespeare plays and read a vast domain of poetry, drama and novels.
+In English, in year 7, all pupils read the classic Greek myths, Homer’s The Odyssey and Shakespeare’s Julius Caesar.
+By the end of KS4, pupils will have studied four Shakespeare plays in-depth and a selection of classic texts, poems and plays.
 In Mathematics, pupils in Year 7 dramatically strengthen their mental arithmetic and fluency with negatives and fractions: many pupils go from 10 times tables or division calculations in a minute to over 60.
 We go into great depth, spending six weeks rather than half a week on solving equations with algebraic fractions.
 In French, Year 7 are already studying complex tenses, subjunctives, idioms and proverbs, speaking with astonishingly fluent pronunciation, and writing with accurate spelling and use of accents.
 In Music, pupils learn to read music and play an instrument, and aim for Grade 5 theory by Year 10.
 The rigour in the Michaela curriculum in every subject we teach is exciting, inspiring and even life-changing for pupils

 The sequencing of our subject curricula is very carefully planned, evaluated and honed.
 In History in Year 7, pupils compare civilisations of Ancient Egypt, Mesopotamia, Greece and Rome, dovetailing with the focus in English on classical literature.
 In Art, pupils study Egyptian, Greek and Roman sculpture and architecture.
 Because Humanities, English and Art are taught chronologically and cumulatively, this helps pupils grasp the interactions between history, culture and civilisation.
 The cross-curricular connections pupils can make are limitless: to take just one instance, in astronomy in Science, pupils learn that the planets are named after Roman gods, and that Mercury, the fastest-moving planet, is named after the swift Greco-Roman messenger god.
 The sequential knowledge curriculum allows pupils to make fascinating links and understand the evolution of the complex ideas that shape our world: from democracy, dictatorships and republics to philosophy, algebra and geometry, all from their earliest origins.
 The coherence of our curriculum, both across and within subjects, aims to help pupils to remember the subject knowledge they are taught for the long-term: not for ten weeks or ten months, but for ten years and beyond.